theshikharpurwar/rag-app/README.md

 ### Ollama Issues
 - Verify Ollama is running
-- If you get errors about the model not being found, try running `ollama pull tinyllama` again
+- If you get errors about the model not being found, try running `ollama pull gemma3:1b` again

 ### Application Issues
 - If the application doesn't start correctly, try running `docker-compose down` followed by `docker-compose up --build -d`